jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

   </CWeaponLegacy>
 </Catalog>
 ```
-In order to get the reference to her Basic attack range, the `CatalogReference` string will be `Weapon,HeroWizardWeapon,Range`
+To get a reference to her basic attack range, the `CatalogReference` string will be `Weapon,HeroWizardWeapon,Range`

 Another Example: (Extracted from `firebat.xml`, Blaze's Data file)
 ```xml